Futures closely track the underlying indices

 The futures are generally fairly priced

-Figures 1, 2, and 3 show that while futures prices tend to move with the index, there is a basis between the two.
+Figures 1, 2 and 3 show that while futures prices tend to move with the index, there is a basis between the two.
 This is expected since the futures price must account for the net cost of holding the futures position between now and expiry, i.e., the cost of carry.
-This basis narrows as the futures approach expiry and widen once the futures roll from one contract month to the next.
+This basis narrows as the futures approach expiry and widens once the futures roll from one contract month to the next.

 The net basis can be measured as the difference between the futures price and the fair value futures price.
 To calculate the fair value futures price, the spot price of the underlying index needs to be adjusted to account for cost of carry.
 For these contracts, cost of carry represents the financing cost associated with purchasing the index today (i.e., purchasing the basket of bonds that make up the index) financed at prevailing short-term rates and holding the index until futures expiry: